 I hope this article has whetted your appetite for Braddon’s novels.
 She is a largely-forgotten writer who deserves to be better known.
 And the best thing is that if you enjoy her novels, there are more than 80 of them and they are easy to get hold of in digital versions.

-In addition to the links to Amazon above, if you’re happy to read a digitalized version of an early print (i.e. with potential mistakes and without modern editing and notes), you can find nearly all her novels free at Project Gutenberg.
+If you’re happy to read a digitalized version of an early print (i.e. with potential mistakes and without modern editing and notes), you can find nearly all her novels free at Project Gutenberg.